alihashmiii/SMtrack/README.md

 The implementation is expected to work successfully with numerous particle detection strategies.
 Another novel aspect is the inclusion of "subpixel particle localization" which relies on a two-dimensional Gaussian-Fit.

-Note: the current detection scheme utilizes a Laplacian of Gaussian (LoG) Filter with thresholding.
+Note: the current detection scheme utilizes a Laplacian of Gaussian (LoG) filter with thresholding.
 Another variant uses the maxima of the distance transform of the thresholded LoG-filtered image as seeds to WatershedComponents (gradient descent version or rainfall algorithm (Osma-Ruiz)) to segment for individual spots.
 2D Gaussians can be fit to either the thresholded image or the watershed components.

 `Possible improvements (Near Future):`